SvenGroot/JumboCore/doc/UserGuide/Components.md

 Stages are divided into _tasks_, where each task processes a part of the stage's input data.
 Tasks are run in parallel on multiple systems in a cluster.
-For stages reading a data input (file), the input is split linearly to divide it across tasks.
-For stages reading a channel input, the channel partitions the data across the tasks.
+For stages reading a data input (file), the input is divided linearly across tasks (these are called _splits_).
+For stages reading a channel input, the channel _partitions_ the data across the tasks.

 Tasks run a user-defined piece of code to do their processing.
 This code doesn’t need to be aware of most of the details.
 Regardless of whether the task is reading from or writing to a file or a channel, the code is the same.
-Input is provided via a `RecordReader` and output is written to a `RecordWriter`, which take care of the details.
+Input is provided via a [`RecordReader`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_IO_RecordReader_1.htm) and output is written to a [`RecordWriter`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_IO_RecordWriter_1.htm), which take care of the details.
 Since partitioning (and optionally, things like sorting) are handled by the Jumbo Jet infrastructure, you don’t have to worry about how to perform those operations; you simply need to specify you want them to happen.

-The typical way to create a job in Jumbo is to use the `JobBuilder`, which allows you to specify a sequence of operations which are then translated into a job configuration of stages and channels.
+The typical way to create a job in Jumbo is to use the [`JobBuilder`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_Jet_Jobs_Builder_JobBuilder.htm), which allows you to specify a sequence of operations which are then translated into a job configuration of stages and channels.
 This means you can create jobs without worrying too much about their actual structure during execution (although of course this is available if you want to do more complex processing).

 We will go into more details about how jobs are executed [later](JobExecution.md).
-First, it's time to learn how you [write your own jobs for Jumbo Jet](Tutorial1.md).
+First, it's time to learn how to [write your own jobs for Jumbo Jet](Tutorial1.md).